5 Summer Programs in North Dakota for High Schoolers

-As the school year rolls into the second semester, your teen is probably thinking about finals, AP exams, and spring sports or other activities.
-One thing, however, that they might not be thinking about yet is the upcoming summer.
-Many summer programs have application deadlines in the first half of the spring semester, and now is definitely the time to start planning.
+As the school year rolls into the second semester, you are probably thinking about finals, AP exams, and spring sports or other activities.
+One thing you might not be thinking about yet is the upcoming summer.
+Many summer programs have early application deadlines so it’s always good to plan ahead.

-Summer programs are a great option for teens who want to explore college life, gain real world skills, and learn more about themselves and their goals for the future.
+Summer programs are a great option to explore college life, gain real world skills, and learn more about yourself and your goals for the future.
 Although it might not seem like North Dakota is a hotspot for summer programs, there are in fact some great options available to high schoolers in the state.
 To learn more about summer programs in North Dakota, don’t miss this post.

 - Affiliate Organization: North Dakota State College of Science